 2. Because you need to feed your mind.

 Philippians 4:8 tells us to think about whatever is true, honorable, just, pure, lovely, commendable, excellent, and worthy of praise.
 But how can we do this if we can’t remember such things?
 General positive Bible concepts are not very helpful.
 We need specific “precious and very great promises” in our memory to draw on when we are alone and battling discouragement or anger or lust or fear (2 Peter 1:4).

 3. Because the Bible is too accessible to you.

 It’s strange how having an abundance of something can result in our neglecting it.
-If the Bible’s always there on our tables, tablets, phones, computers, and on the web we can dip in, read sections, search for key words when needed, but feel no urgency to really internalize it.
+If the Bible’s always there on our tables, tablets, phones, and computers, we can dip in, read sections, and search for key words when needed, but feel no urgency to really internalize it.
 Memorizing is one way to fight that delusion.

 4. Because you have the Internet.

 Unfortunately, the Internet is teaching us how not to read.
 We are becoming information scanners, quickly browsing but not digesting very much.
 We are losing patience for deeper, more reflective reading.
 Memorizing longer passages of Scripture forces us to reflect deeply on meaning and application.